 The Company is party to a five-year, \$1.0 billion revolving credit agreement with a syndicate of financial institutions that expires on June 4, 2023.
 Pursuant to the credit agreement covenants, the Company must maintain a minimum consolidated net worth, defined as shareholders' equity determined in accordance with GAAP (excluding accumulated other comprehensive income (loss)) plus (a) trust preferred securities (not to exceed 15% of total capital) and (b) mandatorily convertible securities (combined with trust preferred securities, not to exceed 25% of total capital) less goodwill and other intangible assets, of \$12.494 billion.
 In addition, the credit agreement contains other customary restrictive covenants as well as certain customary events of default, including with respect to a change in control, which is defined to include the acquisition of 35% or more of the Company's voting stock and certain changes in the composition of the Company's Board of Directors.
-At December 31, 2020, the Company was in compliance with these covenants.
+At December 31, 2021, the Company was in compliance with these covenants.
 Generally, the cost of borrowing under this agreement will range from LIBOR plus 75 basis points to LIBOR plus 137.5 basis points, had there been any amounts outstanding under the credit agreement.
-In the event that LIBOR plus 100 basis points, had there been any amounts outstanding under the credit agreement.
 In the event that LIBOR is no longer available, the credit agreement provides that the Company and the syndicate of financial institutions use commercially reasonable efforts to jointly agree upon an alternate rate of interest.